 1-Alaninechlamydocin is a cyclic tetrapeptide metabolite containing a single β-amino acid, which was isolated from a Tolypocladium sp. from the Great Lakes.
-It has anti-tumor activity due to the inhibition of histone deacetylase (HDAC).
+It has anti-cancer properties due to the inhibition of histone deacetylase (HDAC).

 1-Alaninechlamydocin is soluble in ethanol, methanol, DMF and DMSO.